ninjamuffin99/RITZ/README.md

 * (?) make ending level in ogmo, where player can move around and see credits and player stats
 * Reveal total cheese count, allow them to go back and get more
 * Enable speedrun mode
-## Minimap (Maybe)
-* Generate a minimap substate from the ogmo level data. show it when they press a button.
-* Show areas they have been
-* Reveal hidden platforms when they come back from the ending